thinkst/opencanary/docs/index.rst

 Welcome to the OpenCanary guide.

-Please note we have a wiki on Github with FAQ and Samba Setup help over `here <https://github.com/thinkst/opencanary/wiki>`_.
+Please note we have a wiki on Github with FAQ and setup help over `here <https://github.com/thinkst/opencanary/wiki>`_.

 OpenCanary is a daemon that runs canary services, which trigger alerts when (ab) is used.
 The alerts can be sent to a variety of sources,